Published onHealth Tip of the Week

 Because communities may have different rates of COVID-19 infection, guidelines from your local health department or school district may be different from these recommendations.
 If that is the case, we recommend you follow local health guidance before returning to school.

 The best way to keep your children and family safe from COVID-19 is to get vaccinated when you’re no longer sick.
 While getting sick with COVID-19 offers some protection from future illness, all currently available vaccines give most people a high level of protection against the virus.
-With increasing rates of COVID-19 infection in children, vaccines and boosters provide a critical opportunity to protect your family from COVID-19 and combat the spread of the virus.
-Learn about CHOP’s COVID-19 Vaccine Program here.
+In fact, combined immunity from vaccines plus natural infection is better than immunity from natural infection alone, so be sure to stay up to date on your vaccines.

 Stay in Touch